Isokelekel: Background

-With the help of the indigenous people of Pohnpei, Isokelekel conquered the Saudeleur Dynasty of Pohnpei (an island in the modern Federated States of Micronesia) sometime between the early 16th or 17th century.
-Some variants of the myth name this hero Nanparadak (In some Pohnpeian oral histories, Nanparadak is Isokelekel’s lieutenant.), with features closer to Ulithian tales of the same archetype.
-He is considered the father of modern Pohnpei.
+With the help of the indigenous people of Pohnpei, Isokelekel conquered the Saudeleur dynasty of Pohnpei (an island in the modern Federated States of Micronesia) sometime between the early 16th or 17th century.
+Isokelekel is considered the father of modern Pohnpei.

 There is great variation among sources for the exact events before and during the invasion of Pohnpei; there are at least 13 differing accounts of the war published.
 In most versions of the Isokelekel legend, the Saudeleur rule had become oppressive under its abusive centralized social system, and its lords had offended the Thunder God Nan Sapwe, sealing the fate of the dynasty.
 Pohnpeian culture is heavily autonomous and decentralized, and quibbling directly and publicly over variations is considered bad form.
 The differences among the many accounts are further attributed to a wide range of cultural phenomena, from kava social groups to clan affiliation.
 Accordingly, any preferred version is generally the product of a measure of self-interest and autonomy.

 Modern chiefs of Pohnpei trace their lineage to Isokelekel, and according to this legend, modern Pohnpeians are descendants of Isokelekel's invasion party.

+Some variants of the myth in Kosrae name this hero Nanparadak, with features closer to Ulithian tales of the same archetype.
+In Pohnpeian oral histories, Nanparadak is Isokelekel's lieutenant.